 Welcome to my homepage!
-I am a Research Associate in the Global Development Institute at the University of Manchester.
-This website (and my research page) is still under construction.
-In the meantime, feel free to contact me for any information.
+I am a development economist, working as a Research Associate in the Global Development Institute at the University of Manchester.

 My current projects and future research agenda focus on sustainable development, including climate change impacts and adaptation, technology adoption, and related economic and environmental outcomes.
 I am most interested in improving our understanding of agricultural systems, and using that knowledge to improve private and public decision making by communicating research to stakeholders.

 I approach my work from an interdisciplinary perspective — partly by choice, partly by nature, and mostly because I cannot avoid it.

 I received my Ph.D. in Applied Economics from Oregon State University (OSU) in Corvallis, USA (2013-2018).
 In my dissertation, I used an integrated modeling framework to study the impacts of climate change and adaptation measures on smallholders' welfare in Ethiopia and Kenya.
 During my time at OSU I worked with Dr. John Antle, my PhD advisor, on a few other projects ranging from assessing the impacts of legume inoculation technology in Tanzania and economic analysis of a sustainable biofuels system in the Pacific Northwest USA.
 I completed a part of my PhD work at the International Institute for Applied Systems Analytics in Austria as a participant in the Young Scientist Summer Program.

 Prior to my career as an economist, I toyed with the idea of becoming a lawyer and worked at a law firm in Washington.
 I have a BA in Economics-Mathematics from Whitman College in Walla Walla, Washington.